-Baked eggplant caprese stacks make a wonderful healthy appetizer, or a delicious, filling lunch.
+Baked eggplant caprese stacks make a wonderful appetizer or a delicious and filling lunch.

 How to serve eggplant caprese

 When I serve these stacks as a side dish, I like to serve them with a main dish that I can bake in the same 425°F oven.
-So I often serve them with keto chicken Parmesan, with crispy baked chicken legs, or with oven roasted rack of lamb.
+So I often serve them with one of the following:

 What about leftovers?

 You can store leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, in the microwave on 50% power.
 They are also surprisingly good cold – kind of like cold leftover pizza!

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!